microsoft/fluentui-apple/README.md

 - Download the latest changes from the [FluentUI for Apple](https://github.com/microsoft/fluentui-apple) repository.
 - Move the `fluentui-apple` folder into your project folder.
 - For iOS platform
-    - Move `ios\FluentUI.xcodeproj` into your Xcode project.
+    - Move `ios/FluentUI.xcodeproj` into your Xcode project.
     - In Xcode select your project -> your target -> "General" -> "Frameworks, Libraries, and Embedded Content" -> add `libFluentUI.a`.
     - In Xcode select your project -> your target -> "Build Phases" -> "Copy Bundle Resources" -> add `FluentUIResources-ios.bundle`.
 - For macOS platform
-    - Move `macos\xcode\FluentUI.xcodeproj` into your Xcode project.
+    - Move `macos/xcode/FluentUI.xcodeproj` into your Xcode project.
     - In Xcode select your project -> your target -> "General" -> "Frameworks, Libraries, and Embedded Content" -> add `FluentUI.framework`.

 ### Import and use FluentUI